 So, why is the Ontario SPCA welcoming animals from the United States?
 With 12 animal centres across the province and a successful adoption program that sees thousands of animals find homes each year, the Ontario SPCA had the resources to help.
 The Ontario SPCA transports between 350 to 500 animals per year to areas of the province where there are loving families waiting to adopt them.

-“Our focus remains on helping animals here in Ontario, and when a request for support comes in, we will do what we can to help change the lives of those animals,” says Arista Wogenstahl, Transfer Team Lead, Animal Protection Services at the Ontario SPCA and Humane Society.
+“Our focus remains on helping animals here in Ontario, and when a request for support comes in, we will do what we can to help change the lives of those animals,” says Arista Wogenstahl, Ontario SPCA and Humane Society.
 “We are grateful that animal shelters that are at capacity are working together to find alternative options to give these animals hope.”

 I stand behind SPCA with my monthly gift

 I stand behind SPCA with my monthly gift.
 I am so happy there are folks like you to care for those who can’t help themselves.
 My family and I have had animals all our lives and know what a comfort they are.
 Thank you SPCA.